lygitdata/bpmodel/README.md

 1. Download the Necessary Files:

-• Navigate to the provided link in your browser.
+- Navigate to the provided link in your browser.

-• Unzip the downloaded file to a directory of your choice.
+- Unzip the downloaded file to a directory of your choice.

 3. Open RMarkdown in RStudio:

-• Ensure you have R and RStudio installed on your machine.
+- Ensure you have R and RStudio installed on your machine.

-• Open RStudio and navigate to the directory where you unzipped the files.
+- Open RStudio and navigate to the directory where you unzipped the files.

-• Open the RMarkdown file (manuscript.Rmd) in RStudio.
+- Open the RMarkdown file (manuscript.Rmd) in RStudio.

 5. Install Required Packages:

-• If not already installed, install the required R packages from the CRAN.
+- If not already installed, install the required R packages from the CRAN.

 7. Knit the Document:

-• Knit the RMarkdown file to reproduce the analysis.
+- Knit the RMarkdown file to reproduce the analysis.
 This will execute the code chunks, perform the analysis, and generate the final document.

-## Getting Started

-Clone the repository to your local machine and follow the steps outlined in [Reproducibility](#reproducibility) to recreate the analysis and results.

-## Resources

-- [GitHub Repository](https://github.com/lygitdata/bpmodel): Access the RMarkdown file and associated files for detailed analysis.
-- [Issues](https://github.com/lygitdata/bpmodel/issues): Report any problems, ask questions, or suggest improvements.

 ## License